Who Gets the Engagement Ring?

 Here, Sandy gets to keep the ring even though the precondition of the marriage happening was never met.
 That is because Andy is at fault for causing the relationship to end by becoming a jerk.

 The state of Arizona does not agree with the previous two ways.
-Instead in Arizona, engagement rings are seen as conditional gifts with no fault considerations.
+Instead in Arizona, engagement rings are seen as conditional gifts with no-fault considerations.
 Under this approach, the court does not care who is at fault for the relationship dissolving.
 As long as the marriage does not take place, ownership of the ring reverts back to the giver of the ring.
 Even if the giver of the ring is to blame for the relationship ending, they still get the engagement ring back.
-For the example we will slightly change the previous example;
+For example, we will slightly change the previous example;

 Even though Andy is the jerk in the example, he would still get to keep the ring.
 That is because the marriage never happened.
 For the engagement ring gift to be irrevocable, the precondition of the marriage would first have to take place.
 So for Sandy to get to keep the ring something like this would need to happen;